Ginevra Taddeucci

 Ginevra Taddeucci (born 3 May 1997) is an Italian swimmer.
-She won a bronze medal in the 10km open swim at the 2024 Paris Olympics.
+She won a bronze medal in the 10 km open swim at the 2024 Paris Olympics.

 Career

 She was a silver medalist at the 2024 European Aquatics Championships in the Women's 5 km open swim.
 She was also a silver medalist in the team event at the Championships, held in Serbia.

 She competed at the 2024 Summer Olympics in Paris.

 Personal life

 She was born in Florence, Italy, and lives in Lastra a Signa and used to train in Empoli.